Abjad/abjad/abjad/docs/source/index.rst

 Python and OS Support
 `````````````````````

-Abjad works with CPython versions 2.7, 3.3, and 3.4.
+Abjad works with `CPython`_ versions 2.7 and 3.3+.

 Abjad works on Unix/Linux, OSX, and Windows.

+To check the version of Python installed on your computer, type the following:

+..  code-block:: bash

+    ~$ python --version
+    Python 2.7.10

 Install Abjad
 `````````````